 Phosphorus loading is only one determinant of lake response; the other is how the lake processes its phosphorus load and is a function of hydrology (flushing rate) and the removal of phosphorus from the water column to the sediments.
-If these attributes remain constant, lake responsiveness can be assessed using the LCM by adding a theoretical amount of phosphorus loading to a lake and then determining how the lake will respond, i.e. the % change in phosphorus concentration that would occur.
+If these attributes remain constant, lake responsiveness can be assessed using the LCM by adding a theoretical amount of phosphorus loading to a lake and then determining how the lake would respond, i.e. the % change in phosphorus concentration that would occur.
 This step does not require a model with the ability to predict the absolute concentration of phosphorus reliably - it must only be able to distinguish the relative response between lakes to a standard phosphorus load and assign a responsiveness based on the difference.

-To assess responsiveness to phosphorus loading, each lake is modelled using the LCM with areal load of phosphorus to the lake surface that corresponds to one seasonal residence for every 4 acres (1.6 ha) of lake surface.
-The standard load corresponds to a "social density filter" that has been used in some jurisdictions to determine if a lake is considered to be crowded or not.
+Each lake was therefore modelled using the LCM to assess its responsiveness to phosphorus loading, with an areal load of phosphorus to the lake surface that is equivalent to one seasonal residence for every 4 acres (1.6 ha) of lake surface.
+This standard load corresponds to a "social density filter" that has been used in some jurisdictions (e.g., Seguin Township) to determine if a lake is considered to be crowded or not.
 Lakes with more than one residence/1.6 ha are considered to be overcrowded, or to exceed a social threshold.
 If the standard load causes the predicted phosphorus concentration to increase by >50% then one concludes that if the lake were to be developed to the limit for social crowding then it could also exceed the MOE's threshold of "Background + 50%" for phosphorus concentration.

-Each lake is then classified as having "High Responsiveness" to phosphorus loading if the standard areal load of 1 lot/1.62 ha results in phosphorus concentration changing by 50% or more from the background concentration or "Low Responsiveness" if the change is less than 50%.
+Each lake was then classified as having "High Responsiveness" to phosphorus loading if the standard areal load of 1 lot/1.62 ha resulted in phosphorus concentration changing by 50% or more from the background concentration or "Low Responsiveness" if the change is less than 50%.